osquery/tools/README.md

 # packaging-tools

-Tools for maintaining osquery resources
+Tools for maintaining osquery releases

 ## Release Notes & Changelog Generation

 `cmd/release-notes` is a simple wrapper around github to generate a CHANGELOG.
 Examines an existing CHANGELOG file, and enumerates commits via graphql to generate list of things to add to the changelog.

 Output will be displayed to stdout.